cleamoon/bright-awesome-theme/README.md

 # Bright Awesome Theme
-Bright Awesome WM theme forked from Multicolor theme which is a part of lcpz's [copycats](https://github.com/lcpz/awesome-copycats)
+Bright Awesome WM theme forked from Multicolor theme which is a part of lcpz's [copycats](https://github.com/lcpz/awesome-copycats).

-Require copycats to work
+Require copycats to work.